Should you quit your business OR grow your business?

 If you have any kids, I’m sure that you have experienced something that often happens in my home.
 I’ll say, “Okay, everybody get in the car.
 I’ll be right there.
 It’s time to go.”
 And inevitably, one of my kids says something like, “I can’t find my shoes.
 I don’t know where my shoes are” or maybe they have one shoe, but they can’t find the other shoe.

 So we frantically start looking around the house, all over in the car, in the backyard, by the trampoline, down in the garden, underneath the couch, the laundry shoot, everywhere to try and find this shoe.

 If you feel like that when you are trying to find time for your business, like it’s frantic and last minute, and you have no idea where to look for that time, and you’re looking in all these crazy places, but you just can’t find time for your business.
 Then keep reading.

-This episode is part of a bonus season of The Goodness Squad podcast, season #6.
-I wasn't planning on creating this season, but I was prompted by emails and messages I got from you, wondering if you should quit.
+This post is part of a bonus series of posts that I wasn’t planning on creating, but I was prompted by emails and messages I got from you, wondering if you should quit.
 Many of you have contacted me with that question recently.